trustbit/logistic-hackathon-public/README.md

 ### Cargo offers

 ## Agent template repositories and comeptition build system

+**We recommend to perform the steps of this section at the very beginning of the hackathon, just by using one of the supplied language templates without any changes.
+After the agent build is setup you can start to improve the truck agents behavior.**

 ### 1. Create private repository from a template
 To get you started quickly, we created several template repositories for you.
 Depending on your language preference, click on one of the links below and then click the `Use this template` button to create a new **private** repository in your GitHub account with all the contents of the template.
 Make sure to make this new repository private, as otherwise all of your competitors will be able to see your code.